christianalfoni/impact/README.md

 <br />

-🗄️ Global and scoped state management with hooks
+🗄️ Global and scoped state management using hooks

 ⚛️ Expose reactive state using signals and suspense promises

-🏗️ Composable, disposable and shared by component trees
+🏗️ Composable, disposable and shared by components

 🐛 Accessible code navigation and debugging experience